-- A. Notwithstanding anything to the contrary herein, the BOARD may by resolution delegate authority to the GENERAL MANAGER to bind SACRT to a CONTRACT for any amount under the terms and conditions set forth in the resolution delegating such authority. - B. The GENERAL MANAGER may delegate his or her power under Sections 1.504, 1.505, 1.506 and 1.507.A. to bind SACRT to a CONTRACT.
+- A. Notwithstanding anything to the contrary herein in this Ordinance, the BOARD may by resolution delegate authority to the GENERAL MANAGER to bind SACRT to a CONTRACT for any amount under the terms and conditions set forth in the resolution delegating such authority.
+Unless expressly excluded by the resolution, any such delegation will include the authority to approve a non-competitive and sole source procurement under Section 1.405. - B. The GENERAL MANAGER may delegate his or her power under Sections 1.504, 1.505, 1.506 and 1.507.A. to bind SACRT to a CONTRACT.
 The delegation must be made in writing and must specifically designate the SACRT employee(s) who may act for the GENERAL MANAGER.
 A copy of the written delegation must be given to the Clerk to the BOARD, who must retain it with SACRT's corporate files.
 Upon request, the Clerk to the BOARD must certify the continuing validity of a written delegation made pursuant to this Section.